zicat/tributary/doc/developer_guide.md

    of [SimpleHttpHandler](../tributary-demo/src/main/java/org/zicat/tributary/demo/source/SimpleHttpHandler.java)
    defined in the
    [HttpTributaryServer](../tributary-demo/src/main/java/org/zicat/tributary/demo/source/HttpTributaryServer.java)
-   is to get data from http body and append to the channel.
+   is to parse streaming to record from http body and append to the channel.
 2. The channel may have multi
    partitions, [SimpleHttpHandler](../tributary-demo/src/main/java/org/zicat/tributary/demo/source/SimpleHttpHandler.java)
    select one partition to append by the policy of random.